Blendify/blender-manual/trunk/blender_docs/manual/getting_started/help.rst

 Value
    The value of the property.
 Python
-   For :ref:`scripting-index` -- A Python command associated to the control (usually an operator or property).
+   For :ref:`scripting <scripting-index>` -- A Python command associated to the control (usually an operator or property).

 .. _help-manual-access: